"Anti-Christian Teen “Comedy”"

 Regrettably, however, with pop icon Hilary Duff starring in one of the teenage roles, teenagers may want to see the R-rated WHAT GOES UP, but they and their parents should know that the first five words from Miss Duff’s mouth in this abhorrent movie are the “f” word.

+WHAT GOES UP is the story of Campbell, a journalist assigned to cover the Challenger shuttle launch from his small hometown, where one of the astronauts also lived.
+Campbell looks up an old friend, whom he learns has just committed suicide.
+His friend was a high school teacher who had a unique relationship with his students.
+Campbell becomes obsessed with this group of teenagers, even smoking pot with them, and they begin to look up to Campbell.
 WHAT GOES UP is well written and crafted.
 Campbell is a complex character.
 Also, the story is unpredictable and only hints at the resolution to issues such as who turned in the teacher having an affair with his student.
 The movie’s humanist message, however, is blatantly anti-Christian.
 In the opening voiceover, the journalist basically says the Christian faith is based on fiction.
 The other characters also show a disdain for anything that has to do with God as they pursue their hedonistic lusts.
 The movie’s graphic sexual content, explicit nudity, drug abuse, and vulgar language are particularly disturbing because they all involve teenagers.
 WHAT GOES UP is totally devoid of grace and, ultimately, purpose.